 My MacBook Pro has stopped working as normal.
 When I turn it on it takes me to the select user screen.
-When I log in, I get a grey loading bar below the avatar and user name.
+When I log in, I get a grey loading bar under the avatar and user name.
 But then MacBook Pro won't accept the password.
 When this gets to about half way the computer shuts down.
 If I go to Disk Utility I get strange disk names.
 If I try to verify 'Macintosh HD' I get an error saying "Error: This disk needs to be repaired.
 Click Repair Disk."
 I can't do this as Repair Disk is greyed out.
 I need some help about how to fix the improperly working MacBook hard drive and get data back.

 When talking about Mac hard drive stopped working, we usually mean the errors like Mac hard drive dead or crashed, Mac internal hard drive not mounting, or Macintosh HD not mounted, unrecognized, unreadable, inaccessible, etc. This Mac not working error may happen to MacBook, MacBook Pro, MacBook Air, iMac equally.

 In this article we will talk about how to fix MacBook hard drive stopped working issue and how to recover lost data from the not working Mac hard drive.

 How to fix MacBook hard drive stopped working?

 Solution 1: Fix not working Mac hard drive with Disk Utility

 Disk Utility is designed to scan your connected drives for errors, erase a disk, repair disk permissions, check the disk's structure for physical errors and more.
 If MacBook hard drive stopped working, you can run Disk Utility in macOS Recovery mode.